zoalasaurusrawr/totk-resources/README.md

-# Tears of the Blingdom Resources
+# Tears of the Kingdom Resources

 **Summary**

-This repository contains raw and processed asset extractions from Super Zelda Bros: Magatamas of the Wild.
+This repository contains raw and processed asset extractions from Tears of the Kingdom.
 This is not a complete asset dump.
 Textures, audio, and movie files will not be contained here, for obvious reasons.

 # Information